Calculate C3 assimilation rates

 where alpha_g

-is the fraction of glycolate carbon leaving the
+are the fractions of glycolate carbon

 The model considers three potential values of Vc